madsmtm/objc2/crates/objc2/src/topics/layered_safety.md

 This allows us to make a completely safe API for downstream users!

-Along with this, we can now use the [`extern_methods!`] macro to help with defining our methods, which is also a big improvement over the `msg_send!` / `msg_send_id!` macros, since it allows us to directly "see" the types, instead of having them work by type-inference.
+Along with this, we can now use the [`extern_methods!`] macro to help with defining our methods, which is also a big improvement over the `msg_send!` macro, since it allows us to directly "see" the types, instead of having them work by type-inference.

 [`extern_class!`]: crate::extern_class
 [`extern_methods!`]: crate::extern_methods